ml-henderson/ml-henderson.github.io/_posts/2023-09-26-thesis_results.md

 ![Introduction](assets\files\TIST_Resilience_final\Slide3.PNG)

-See the [intro post](https://ml-henderson.github.io/thesis_intro) for more background.
+TIST (The International Small Group and Tree Planting Program) is the community tree planting program - see the [intro post](https://ml-henderson.github.io/thesis_intro) for more background.

 The research questions are:
 1. Can resilience to drought be estimated with vegetation recovery rate via remotely sensed data in Kenya?